-And since these games are such classics of the strategy genre, everyone has their favourite and any argument about which is the best or worst could turn into a nasty affair.
-So without any offensive intent, here’s a list of the Civilization games, ranked from best to worst.
+And while we wait for Civilization 7 to be released, we’ve ranked the entire Civilization series (including the spin-off games).
+Any argument about which is best or worst could turn into a nasty affair, given the classic status of these games.
+But without any offensive intent, here’s a list of the Civilization games, ranked from best to worst.